Adityakumar012/Frontend-small-projects/README.md

 # Frontend-small-projects
-this repository has some of my small frontend projects
+this repository has some of my small frontend project